 To qualify for selection, the following criteria must be met:

-1. A confirmed diagnosis of arthritis.
+1. A confirmed diagnosis of arthritis or another rheumatic condition.

 2. Covered by OHIP, Ontario's health care plan, or private health insurance.
 Proof of an Ontario Health Card or private health insurance is REQUIRED for camp.

 How to register

 Families will be able to apply online using our secure registration website.
 Please note: Registration will be online only.
 The registration portal can be accessed via this webpage beginning on February 15, 2024.
 Please note that an application does not guarantee a spot at camp.
 All applications will be reviewed and officially confirmed via email from Arthritis Society Canada.

 When all spaces are filled, we will start a waitlist.
 Even if the camp is full, we still encourage interested families to apply.
 Cancellations are common throughout the year.